-- Have an immediate family member (parent or sibling) who has had heart disease
+- Having an immediate family member (parent or sibling) who has had heart disease

-If you have high cholesterol, it may be necessary for you to make some lifestyle changes.
+If you have high cholesterol, you may need to make some lifestyle changes.
 If you smoke, quit.
 Exercise regularly.
-If you’re overweight, losing just five to 10 pounds can help improve your cholesterol levels and your risk for heart disease.
+If you’re overweight, losing just five to 10 pounds can improve your cholesterol levels and your risk for heart disease.
 Make sure to eat plenty of fruits, vegetables, whole grains, and fish.
-All of these foods promote heart health.
-Reduce red meat, processed meats, and fried foods.

-Depending on your risk factors, your doctor may suggest medicine along with lifestyle changes.
+Depending on your risk factors, your doctor may prescribe medicine and lifestyle changes.